billoxbury/blitscan/scrape/README.md

 The first of these scripts uses an Azure resource _blitscanCS_, which is a Bing Custom Search account.
 This specifies target domains e.g. _www.nature.com_, _journals.plos.org_, _www.orientalbirdclub.org_ etc (about 18 domains currently), and searches for species (scientific) names against these domains.

-However, Bing CS is now inactive because of [API use and display requirements](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/use-display-requirements) which came into force in January 2023 preventing storage of search returns.
+However, Bing CS is now inactive because of [API use and display requirements](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/use-display-requirements) which came into force in January 2023 prohibiting storage of search returns.

-In the first three scripts (_bing_, _archive_ and _openalex_) each runs daily searches against a randomised subset of species scientific names.
+The first three scripts (_bing_, _archive_ and _openalex_) each run daily searches against a randomised subset of species scientific names.
 This subset is currently configured to 500 species, probabilistically weighted toward non-LC, non-EX IUCN categories.

 The next two scripts (_oai_, _journal_) hoover up everything new they can find.
 They consult the database table _domains_ to look up X-path rules by which different domains store date/title/abstract/DOI as HTML metadata.